thewtex/thesis/introduction/background_and_significance.rst

 hypercholesterolemia, hypertension, coronary heart disease, tobacco use, large artery disease, atrial fibrillation, patent foramen ovale or atrial septal defect, and cervical artery dissection [Arnold2008]_.
-In 2005, 780 thousand new cases of stroke occurred in the United States.
-[AHAStats2008]_  There were 150 thousand deaths in the United States during 2004.
+In 2005, 780 thousand new cases of stroke occurred in the United States [AHAStats2008]_.
+There were 150 thousand deaths in the United States during 2004.
 While mortality rates have decreased over the years, morbidity is a public health and financial burden because of the recovery and rehabilitation required.
 Around 5.8 million stroke survivors are alive today.
-It is estimated that the direct medical costs in the United States due to stroke were $43.7 billion dollars in 2008.
-[AHAStats2008]_ Therefore, the most effective method of addressing stroke is prevention.
+It is estimated that the direct medical costs in the United States due to stroke were $43.7 billion dollars in 2008 [AHAStats2008]_.
+Therefore, the most effective method of addressing stroke is prevention.
 The purpose of the proposed research is to develop methods to more effectively identify and stratify stroke risk from embolic carotid plaque.